By Rick Steves

 Do I need to make seat reservations on Danish trains?

 Within Denmark, you can generally hop on any train with just your pass in hand.
 Reservations are required, though, on some international routes (such as overnight trains and Swedish-run high-speed trains serving Copenhagen), as indicated in online train schedules.
 Some reservations aren't available outside Europe, but they don't generally sell out terribly far in advance.
 Private and shared sleepers on night trains are both available with second-class rail passes.

 What do rail passes cover in Denmark?

 Nearly all trains within Denmark, except for the rare privately operated line (a pass does get you a 50 percent discount on the Hjørring–Hirtshals railroad, as well as the Frederikshavn–Skagen railroad; claiming this discount doesn't use up a travel day).
 On international ferries where the train actually goes on the ferry, e.g. to Germany or Sweden, a rail pass includes the trip as long as it covers both countries.
 The Copenhagen–Oslo overnight ferry operated by DFDS Seaways is no longer discounted with a rail pass, despite still being listed as such on some materials.

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some local deals.
 For example, kids ages 4–9 travel free with ticket-buying adults (not with rail passes) on most Danish trains; otherwise kids generally ride for half the adult fare (and keep in mind that child-ticket deals vary across neighboring countries).

 Denmark Rail Passes: Key Details

-Single-country Denmark Eurail Pass: Valid for one month, not two, after you've activated the pass (whereas multi-country Eurail-brand passes offer a two-month window of travel).
+Single-country Denmark Eurail Pass: Valid for one month, not two, after you've activated the pass (whereas Eurail Select and Global passes offer a two-month window of travel).